matkarlg/rps-haskell/README.md

 rps-haskell
 ===========

-A small rock, paper and scissors game in haskell.
+A small rock, paper and scissors game in Swedish, using haskell.
+Testing travis with this repo.